 I twirl the end of my braid around my finger as I look at my reflection in the mirror.
 I look awful.
-I had walked to my mothers this afternoon and asked her for something to wear as I have nothing in my wardrobe that fits me.
+I had walked to my old home this afternoon and asked my mother for something to wear as I have nothing in my wardrobe that fits.
 She told me I was in luck, before she presented me with a long, green dress.

-"You look ravishing," he whispers in my ear.
+"You look beautiful," he whispers in my ear.

-I swallow before I turn around in his arms.
+I swallow before I turn around to face him.
 "Liar."

-As we walk, I become more and more nervous.
+As we head towards town, I become more and more nervous.
 I am dreading having to sit at the same table as Peeta's mother.
-Lately, my hormones have been all over the place.
-I don't know what I will do if she says anything that I disagree with.
+It seems that lately my hormones have been all over the place.
+I don't know what I will do if she says something that I disagree with.

 For her sake, I hope she keeps her mouth shut.

-It's a pleasant walk to the bakery.
-There is a slight breeze in the air that cools me.
-Peeta tightens his grip on my hand and I look over to him.
+It's a pleasant walk to the bakery, despite my nervousness.
+There is a slight breeze in the air that cools my warm body.
+Peeta keeps a tight grip on my hand as we go and I find myself often looking over at him.
 He smiles at me, a nervous curl of the lips, and I smile back reassuringly.

 "Are you okay?"
 I ask him.

 "I'm just a little nervous.
-I'm the one who should be asking you that question.
+But I should be asking you that question.
 Are you okay?" he asks me.

-"I'll be fine as long as you don't leave my side all evening," I say.
+"I'll be fine as long as you don't leave my side," I say.